18-Wheeler Fact List

 - The most common cause of a jackknife accident is sudden braking.
 The tractor slows at one speed and, depending on how loaded the trailer is, it will travel faster and cause a jackknife.

 Consider the oil and gas industry in West Texas, as well.
 Not only is working in refineries or in the extraction and drilling process dangerous but driving all those distances to and from job sites can be as well.
 Sometimes we forget that those drilling rigs and other huge commercial trucks have to move from site to site bringing supplies and moving products.
-As such, it's natural to see an increase in 18-wheeler accidents if there is a rise in the number of rigs on the roads.
+As such, it's natural to see an increase in 18-wheeler accidents if there is a rise in the number of rigs on the roads even outside of oil boom areas.
 One factor to consider is that if the oil industry is booming, then more and more drivers are needed to transport things.
 Chances may be that there are more inexperienced truckers on the road than usual during a boom.
 Everyone has to start a new profession somewhere, but inexperience may lead to more deadly wrecks.